Massachusetts laws

 Explains the judicial standard of review for litigants in zoning appeals filed under M.G.L. c.
 40A, § 17.

-Chapter 40B planning and information, Mass.
-Dept. of Housing and Community Development.
+Chapter 40B planning and information, Executive Office of Housing and Livable Communities.

-Provides information "to assist planners and developers in their affordable housing efforts," such as comprehensive permit guidance, design review, housing production plan guidelines, unit sale prices and rents.
+Provides affordable housing information, including comprehensive permit guidance, design review, housing production plan guidelines, and unit sale prices and rents.

-Chapter 40R, Mass.
-Dept. of Housing and Community Development.
+Chapter 40R, Executive Office of Housing and Livable Communities.

 Contains an explanation of the law and general information including links to local bylaws and design standards.